 Becky holds a bachelor's degree in French and international studies from the University of Evansville in Indiana and a master’s degree in public service and administration from the Bush School of Government and Public Service at Texas A&M University.

 Becky grew up in a military family, attending several states’ public schools as her family frequently moved around the country.
 Her childhood educational experiences, coupled with her time as a volunteer English teacher in Paris during a university study abroad, led Becky to her passion for education issues.
 She believes that quality education for all children is foundational to a prosperous and peaceful society.

-Community Leadership / Board ServiceBecky is a member of the Austin Young Chamber Economic Development Committee, and she is the social media vice chair for the Austin chapter of the Young Nonprofit Professionals Network.
+Community Leadership / Board ServiceBecky is a member of the Austin Young Chamber Economic Development Committee, and serves as their legislative policy lead.
+She is the social media vice chair for the Austin chapter of the Young Nonprofit Professionals Network.

 Favorite Aspect of CFT

 "I am energized by the passion my colleagues have for their work and the collective mission we all have to support and improve our communities."

 "The biggest adventure you can ever take is to live the life of your dreams."

 — Oprah Winfrey